• LoginLogin

 Can I raise money for any charity I choose?

-Is there a minimum amount for fundraising?
+Is there a minimum fundraising amount?

 What are you doing to minimise the environmental impact of the event?